Want to learn how to cook a steak to your desired doneness? You’re in the right place.

 But as an outdoor griller, you've got other factors to consider, including the outside temperature, the cut of the steak, whether you marinated it or not, how soft your hands are — so unless you cook the exact cuts of meat, prepared the same way, at the exact temperature, many, many times, the poke test will let you down.

 That’s why recommend using a digital thermometer so you can nail the perfect doneness every time.
+Pro tip: As you take your steak's temperature, give it a poke so you learn to recognize how a tseak cooked to your desired doneness feels.

 When you cook steak on a pellet grill, you have the best of both worlds.